There are so many types of scissors out there for quilters! So which ones do we actually need?

 - Thread snips

-Below you will find a list of the best scissors scissors under all these categories.
+Below you will find a list of the best scissors under all these categories.
 You don’t need them all!

 We know not to use paper scissors for fabric and vice versa (because cutting paper dulls sewing scissors!).
 In the same vein, even the best fabric scissors have different specialty jobs, so you probably need more than one pair but don’t overdo it!